 1. Aroic Acrylic Paint Brush Set of 6

 The Aroic paintbrush set has various shapes–suitable for learners and crafters.
 It’s multi-functional, and the design of the brushes has anti-rust nickel ferrule.
 Also, the solid wood handles allow brushing smoothly.

-Cleaning the brush is convenient just by using soap and water and you can easily reshape the tip of the brush.
-We suggest this brush for tempera paint or acrylic enamel paint applications.
+Cleaning the brush is convenient.
+By just using soap and water, you can easily reshape the tip of the brush.
+I recommend this brush for tempera paint or acrylic enamel paint applications.

 2. ARTIFY 24 Pieces Paint Brush Set Expert Series